rjake/shinysim/README.md

     )
     ```

-    Without all of the input list items accounted for, some of your functions may not work.
+    WARNING: This next step will load all object assignments into your global environment.
     Do you want to continue?
-Press [Enter] to continue or [Esc] to cancel.

-Hitting `[Enter]` will then load these objects into your global environment.
+    1: Yes
+    2: No

+Hitting `1` will then update your global environment with all raw data and assignments, your dummy `input` list, and all reactive objects converted to functions.

 There are additional arguments you can use to resart R or to clear the environment.
 The `keep` and `remove` arguments take regular expressions as a pattern match.
 To get an exact match, use the `^` and `$` to signify the beginning and end (ex. `^your_text$`).
 To list objects, separate them with a `|`. as shown below.